SquareSR/alternative-red-routes/README.md

 - If you have 2-4 HP and IT, fight the Gentleman in [this room](https://gunnermaniac.com/pokeworld?map=96#21/11) with Thrash then pick up the Rare Candy
 - If you have 5-8 HP and IT, fight the Gentleman and pick up the Candy if on good pace
+- Under 11 hp can do gentleman if the pace is really good.

 Vermilion Mart
 - Sell TM34 and Nugget
-- Buy 6 Repels and 3 Parlyz Heals (buy 4 Parlyz Heals if you fought Gentleman)
+- Buy 6 Repels and 4 Parlyz Heals (buy 5 Parlyz Heals if you fought Gentleman)

 **Cut Menu**
 - Slot 5 - Teach TM11 (Bubblebeam) in slot 4 over Poison Sting